SHEscher/xai4mri/docs/transfer.md

 ### Reconstruct an existing model

 To apply a pretrained model to a new dataset might require reconstructing the model.
-That is, to adapt its output layer to requirements of the new prediction task.
+That is, to adapt its output layer to the requirements of the new prediction task.

 For this, use the following function: